-Today I’d like to reach out a hand and pull you up!
-If you’re going through a rough season in life I want to show you that *you* are able to greatly improve your life if you’re willing to put in some work and change your mindset.
+If you’re going through a rough season in life, you can greatly improve your life if you’re willing to put in some work to change your mindset.

-A handful of changes repeated consistently day after day, week after week, can make an incredible impact on your life.
+A handful of changes repeated consistently daily, week after week, can make an incredible impact on your life.
 And the best part?
-It’s completely FRE.!
-You don’t need to buy any books [although I’m addicted to self-development books and audios] or take any classes.
+It’s completely free – you don’t need to buy any books or take any classes.
 You just need to retrain your brain.

 You Need to Change Your Mindset

-I truly believe our minds are so powerful that we are able to drastically improve our lives by changing the way we think, perceive, and react to our everyday thoughts and experiences.
+Our minds are so powerful that we can drastically improve our lives simply by changing the way we think, perceive, and react to our everyday thoughts and experiences.

-I know it might sound crazy, but your happiness is up to you.
-Here are five practices that made a significant difference in my life so I know they can make a difference in yours as well…
+It may sound crazy, but your happiness is up to you.
+Here are five practices that can significantly impact your life.

 One of the most important, albeit difficult, practices you must master is to constantly keep your mind filled with positivity.

-The negativity will always creep in if you let it.
-BUT, here is the cool thing….you don’t have to let it!
+Negativity will creep in if you let it.
+But, here is the cool thing….you don’t have to let it.
 You are in charge of your own thoughts and no one can take that away from you.

-See, you have a choice in every situation that arises to see it for the negative or see it for the positive.
+See, you have a choice in each situation that arises to see it for the negative or see it for the positive.
 With practice, you can train your mind to search for the positive and make that your focus.
-Doing this can almost immediately snap you out of a bad mood.
+In many cases, this exercise can almost immediately snap you out of a bad mood.

 You get to decide how your day will go.
 You get to set the tone each morning when you wake.
-Sure, crap happens…some days more than others; but, here’s the thing: the way you react to what happens makes all the difference in the world.
+Sure, crap happens…some days more than others.
+But here’s the thing, how you react to what happens makes all the difference in the world.

-You’ve already pre-determined in your mind that you’re going to have a sucky day so you will subconsciously focus on all the negative things that happen the rest of the day in order to fulfill your prophecy.
+When you’ve already pre-determined in your mind that you’re going to have a sucky day you will subconsciously focus on all the negative things that happen the rest of the day in order to fulfill your prophecy.

-Conversely, if you oversleep in the morning and instead think to yourself “Hey, I got a little extra sleep, I’m nice and rested plus I’m short on time now I get to treat myself to the Starbucks drive-thru on the way to work!”, guess what?!
+Conversely, if you oversleep in the morning and instead think to yourself, “Hey, I got a little extra sleep, I’m nice and rested plus I ran out of time to make my espresso at home so I’ll treat myself to the Starbucks drive-thru on the way to work,” guess what?

-Now you’ve set yourself up for success and you’re more inclined to brush off the little things that happen throughout your day.
+Now you’ve set yourself up for success.
+You’ve handled the first hiccup of the day like a champ, and you’re more inclined to brush off the little things that happen throughout your day.

-I think it’s important to mention that we are often able to see the positives or “silver linings” in hindsight.
-Things make more sense later when the emotions have settled and you are able to be more objective.
+I think it’s important to mention that we can often see the positives or “silver linings” in hindsight.
+Things make more sense later when the emotions have settled, and you’re able to be more objective.

 It can be much more difficult while in the moment, but practice makes perfect, and eventually, you’ll be able to let the negative roll off your back and begin to see that the glass half full.